jimchen1551/MPCS/Computer Science/Operating systems/Process management/Process/Thread/Multithreading model.md

 ## Two-level model
 ![[Screen Shot 2022-11-08 at 16.27.14.png]]
-- similar to many-to-many model, except allowi
+- similar to the many-to-many model, except allowing a user thread to be bound to a kernel thread